tukl-msd/gem5.TnT/README.md

 $ sudo adduser $USER kvm
 ```

-Restart for the permissions to take effect.
+Restart your computer for the permissions to take effect.

-Now you may need this:
+This may be necessary:

 ```bash
 $ sudo su